-- From the Status Screen, select the Profiles tab. - Initiate AOSS by pressing the AOSS button on the Access Point.
-Hold it down until the AOSS LED begins to flash. - Now, click the blue AOSS button on the Client Manager's screen.
-The AOSS wizard will appear.
+- From the Status Screen, select the Profiles tab. - Initiate AOSS by clicking the blue AOSS button on the Client Manager's screen.
+The AOSS wizard will appear. - Now, press the AOSS button on the Access Point.
+Hold it down until the AOSS LED begins to flash.